I want to be Insta-Famous dahling!

 For an overview of other forms of IP protection, you can read the very useful article from Bizcommunity here.

-The problem with recording a live stream makeup tutorial, is that the Copyright Act does simply not cover Livestreaming.
-It prevents the copying or reproducing of original content, yes.
-But it does not regulate the uploading or downloading of online content (aka my makeup tutorial) which, by its very definition constitutes a reproduction…
+Whilst the Copyright Act does prevent “the copying or reproducing of original content”, it does not regulate the uploading or downloading of online content (aka my makeup tutorial) which, by the very definition of uploading or downloading constitutes a reproduction.

 Something needed to be done.

 Step in the Film and Publications Amendment Act 11 of 2019

 The Film and Publications Amendment Act (FPAA) assented to by the President on 19 September 2019 faces harsh criticism.
 Dubbed by Businessday as “digital capture” and described in Businesstech as the ‘Internet Censorship Bill’, wherein commentators described the FPAA as being “in contravention of the right to freedom of expression, as provided for in South Africa’s Constitution.

 But its main purpose (according to the Act itself) is to –

 “To amend the Films and Publications Act, 1996”, so as to (amongst other things) “regulate online distribution of films and games; to extend the compliance obligations of the Films and Publications Act and the compliance and monitoring functions of the Film and Publication Board to online distributors”.

 Seemingly a good thing and first step in the right direction of regulating the fast paced environment that is online streaming (or at least attempt to).